Argentina loses country's Google domain after Random Citizen buys for $ 5 | ExBulletin

 Argentina loses country’s Google domain after Random Citizen buys for $ 5

-This serves as a reminder that your Google domain will always be updated automatically.

-On Wednesday night, the Argentines purchased ownership of the country’s Google domain for only 540 Argentine pesos.
-This is equivalent to US $ 5.81 according to today’s exchange rates.
+On Wednesday night, an Argentine of only US $ 5.81 (540 Argentine pesos) purchased ownership of the country’s Google domain.

-The domain seems to have become available after the previous ownership expired on the same day.
-This temporarily shut down the search engine google.com.ar.
+The domain was reportedly made available after the previous owner’s license expired on the same day.
+As a result, the search engine google.com.ar was temporarily shut down, Newsweek reports.

-At 10:45 pm yesterday, the alleged criminal Nicholas Cloña tweeted.
-“I want to make it clear that I’m in http://nic.ar, but the name http: //google.com.ar is available and I bought it legally.
-Correspondingly!”
+“I want to make it clear that I typed http://nic.ar, but I found that the name http: //google.com.ar was available and I bought it legally accordingly.
+The alleged criminal, Nicholas Croix, tweeted.

-As MercoPress reported, the purchase of Kuroña did not affect the international “www.google.com”.

-Such activity is called “cybersquatting,” as reported by MercoPress.
-This refers to the act of holding, registering, buying, or selling a domain to benefit from the name recognition of a legitimate owner.
-The expiration date of the domain is open to the public and can be easily obtained from registration sites such as nic.ar.
+According to MercoPress, this type of action is called “cybersquatting” and refers to the act of holding, registering, buying, or selling a domain to benefit from legitimate owner name recognition.

-Minutes after this activity, MarcoPress confirmed that Google Argentina successfully restored its domain and soon restored service to users across the country.
+MarcoPress announced that a few minutes after this operation, Google Argentina successfully restored the domain and quickly restored service to users across the region.

 In a Reddit thread on the incident, one user commented, “It seems arguable here whether it was a glitch or it really expired.”